Building a plan

 3. Click outside to save.

 Labels show as small text on the line.
 Drag the label to reposition it.
+Right-click a label for the edge menu.

-How to bend a connection (waypoints)
+How to bend a connection (bend points)

 How to style a connection